cyberbotics/webots/docs/blog/Webots-2021-b-release.md

 ## New Robot Models

-We've added many new robot models in this release
+We've added many new robot models in this release.

 ### Modular Mobile Platforms